ppommer/angular-spring-app/README.md

 ## Spring Backend

 The Spring backend consists of three layers: an API/controller layer, a service layer, and a data access layer.
-Once a user registers, the data is saved in an array list mocking a database.
+Once a user registers, an array list mocking a database saves the data.
+When a user enters the weather component, the authentication procedure depicted above takes action.
 [Postman](https://www.postman.com/) can be used to interact with the server, e.g. to get a list of registered users.
 ![](src/assets/documentation/Postman.png)